VertigoOne1/securia/k3s/README.md

 ### TODO

-- zoink it via traefik ingress to 443.. so you get a nice clean working cert
+- zoink everything via traefik ingress to 443.. so you get a nice clean working cert

 ### Full Permissions